mcmire/notion-capture/README.md

 downloads data underneath a space you provide, and syncs that data to a GitHub repo that you provide.
-Therefore, you can use Notion freely without the worry that your data is locked in forever.
+Therefore, you can use Notion freely without worrying that your data is locked in forever.

 ## How it works